Red River Rivalry: 1996–2001

-2005–2009
+2004–2009

 The 2005 game, which ended Texas 45–Oklahoma 12, was the 100th meeting in the series and a special logo was created to commemorate the event.
-The game logo included both team logos, the logo of the sponsor for that game, SBC communications, the number 100, a football, and a star.
+The game logo included both team logos, the logo of sponsor SBC Communications, the number 100, a football, and a star.
 Prior to the game, the Longhorns were ranked 2nd by the Associated Press, and the Sooners were unranked for the first time since 1999, which was also Texas's last victory over OU.

 By breaking the string of five consecutive losses to Oklahoma, Longhorn coach Mack Brown preserved the Longhorns's National Championship hopes.
 With the win, Texas tied its largest margin of victory in the series.
 Freshman running back Jamaal Charles set a record for rushing yards by a Texas freshman in the series.
 With his 80-yard scamper, Charles also had the longest touchdown from scrimmage by a Texas running back in the series.

 The game also featured one of the most violent hits in the series history, when Texas DE, Brian Robison, blindsided Oklahoma quarterback, Rhett Bomar, in the 4th quarter, causing a fumble and ensuing touchdown by Longhorn tackle, Rodrique Wright.

 As had occurred the two seasons prior, the road to the National Championship game went through Dallas.
 Oklahoma left the game with a 1–1 conference record and a 2–3 record overall, finishing with a 6–2 conference and 8–4 overall record, including a victory in the Holiday Bowl.
 The Longhorns improved to 5–0 overall, 2–0 in the Big 12 on their way to an 8–0 conference, 13–0 overall record, including a victory in the Rose Bowl and the 2005 football National Championship.